 “Brian was a very engaging trainer - high quality materials.”

 Introduction to Audit and Risk Assurance Committees is from our Accountability & Governance series.
-At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
+At the Civil Service College, we tailor our courses to each attendee’s role and organisation, ensuring that each participant gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

-This course on Introduction to Audit & Risk Assurance Committees is designed for members of departmental and ALB Audit and Risk Assurance Committees, as well as executive team members who work with the ARAC, such as committee secretary and internal audit staff.
+This course is designed for newly appointed members of departmental and ALB Audit and Risk Assurance Committees and those who need a refresher, together with executive team members who work alongside the ARAC, such as the committee secretary, those responsible for governance and internal audit staff.

-Participants will gain a better understanding of the function of an ARAC and the roles and responsibilities of their membership.
-This will help to enhance their confidence as members of ARACs and thus improve the performance of the Committees as a whole.
+Participants will gain a deeper understanding of the functions performed by an ARAC and the roles and responsibilities of the members and chair.
+This will help to enhance their confidence as members of ARACs and thus improve the performance of the Committees as a whole

 10:00 - 16:00

 £625 + VAT

 This course is available In-House and can be tailored to meet your individual training requirements.Enquire

 Brian has over 10 years of experience in training senior management and board members on accountability, governance and financial management.Read Bio